Devilnimesh001/CLASH_OF_CLANS_API/README.md

 Following these steps will guide you through setting up the project on your local machine using XAMPP or WAMPP.

+### Instructions:
+1. **Open the Web Application:**
+    - Launch the web application in your preferred web browser.

+2. **Enter Player Tag:**
+    - Input a Clash of Clans player tag into the designated input field.
+Note: Do not include the '#' symbol.

+3. **Check Player Information:**
+    - Click on the "CHECK" button to retrieve the player's information.

+4. **View Player Data:**
+    - Once the data is fetched, view the player's information displayed on the webpage.
+This includes town hall level, experience level, trophies, best trophies, builder hall level, and details about heroes, troops, and spells levels.

+### Technologies Used:
+- HTML
+- CSS
+- JavaScript
+- PHP
+- XAMPP or WAMPP
+- Visual Studio Code or NetBeans
+- Git Bash
+- ChatGPT
+- Clash of Clans API

 ## Usage

 1. Open the web application in your browser.